-The full course is highly interactive and is delivered through our virtual classroom using five modules which will be emailed to you a week before the course delivery so as you can familiarise yourself with the key areas that apply to your business.
+Consumer law is there for both the consumer and those in retail.
+The course is highly interactive and is delivered online with your tutor present throughout.
+You will get five modules emailed to you a week before the course delivery so as you can familiarise yourself with the key areas that apply to your business.

 At the end of this virtual course participants will be able to:

 - Outline the key pieces of information required by law that traders must make available to consumers

 - Describe how the information can and cannot be presented

 - Discuss what the law requires traders to do if a consumer wants to withdraw from the contract and return goods purchased online or at a distance

 - Describe the information consumers need to have access to when they want to return goods purchased from the trader online or at a distance

 - Outline the exceptions that exist in consumer law regarding the right of withdrawl

 - Outline the consequences to the trader if the consumer is not informed of their rights